 Aromatherapy and Skincare

 Skincare is a very popular past time for a lot of women of all ages, and can be a source of insecurity for many.
 This is why I believe that professional skincare and aromatherapy are some of the best hobbies for women to try.
-This is because it takes back skincare and converts it from an insecurity to a source of relief and relaxation.
+This takes back skincare and converts it from an insecurity to a source of luxury and relaxation.

 This could include learning facial massages, researching pressure points for stress relief, and investing in a high quality facial steamer and essential oils.